lorenzofox3/di-example/README.md

 This will start a postgres container and a mysql container with the schema already set and a data seed (two bank accounts with an initial balance of 100 euros)

+Note for mysql: you might get an authentication error.
+In this case

+1. connect to the database: ``docker-compose exec db-mysql mysql -u root -p``
+2. fill the password ("docker" if you kept the same .env)
+3. run the following command once you are connected to the database: ``ALTER USER 'root'@'%' IDENTIFIED WITH mysql_native_password BY 'password';``
+4. test the connection with the check-balance script: ``npm run check-balance -- 1 2``

 #### Mongo database

 In order to support "transactions", the mongo set up needs to support replica sets.